-- inter/multi-disciplinary, since the various criterion scores can assess a wide range of impacts, for example by using results of economic, environmental, energy, and other simulation models;
+- inter/multi-disciplinary, since the various criterion scores can assess a wide range of impacts, for example by using results of economic, environmental, energy, and other simulation models

-- participatory, as fairness in the policy process is seen as an ethical obligation to take a plurality of social values, perspectives and interests into account;
+- participatory, as fairness in the policy process is seen as an ethical obligation to take a plurality of social values, perspectives and interests into account

 - transparent, since all criteria are presented in their original form without any transformations in money, energy or whatever common measurement rod.

-- the development of a software tool;
+- applied research for the development of software tools, such as SOCRATES

 - support to the policy departments of the European Commission, known as Directorates-General responsible for different policy areas and international organizations, regarding impact assessments.
 Completed applications of SMCE and SOCRATES in European Commission impact assessments are documented in the Commission’s Modelling Inventory MIDAS